iosClassForBeginner/tic_tac_toe_en/README.md

   <div style="text-align:center;width:500px;"><img src ="https://github.com/iosClassForBeginner/tic_tac_toe_en/blob/master/screen.PNG" /></div>

   Thank you for visiting our account.
-We are going to learn about some basic animations by making a Vacation Planner app login page in an hour.
+We are going to learn about tags by making a Tick Tac Toe app in an hour.
 If would you like to study yourself before hands-on, or review what you have learned in the session, please use the following material.

 ## Meetup
   We are providing free hands-on on a monthly basis<br>